 How Parents Can Establish Paternity In Wisconsin

 When unmarried parents have a child, the father may not be automatically recognized as the father.
-Taking the time to establish paternity helps to protect the father’s parental rights.
-Furthermore, it better ensures the child receives financial support from both parents.
+Taking the time to establish paternity helps protect the father’s parental rights.
+Furthermore, it helps to ensure that the child receives financial support from both parents.

 The lawyers at Schwei & Wendt S.C., have more than 50 years of combined family law experience.
 We have broad experience working closely with both mothers and fathers throughout Waukesha County to resolve paternity-related issues.